You are here

 St Anne’s College, Seminar Room 7

-In response to Brexit, worrying political nationalism, and the tightening of borders, this workshop celebrates the fluidity and movement of language and identities!
-We will take poems drawn from the Wretched Strangers literary anthology (2018) and translate them into multiple different languages, before translating our translations back into English.
-Native-speaker graduate students and early-career academics will assist and offer guidance on the translations.
-We will close the workshop by comparing the source poems and their retranslations into English to see what’s been both gained and lost in the process.
+In response to Brexit, worrying political nationalism, and the tightening of borders, this workshop celebrated the fluidity and movement of language and identities!
+We took poems drawn from the Wretched Strangers literary anthology (2018) and translated them into multiple different languages, before translating our translations back into English.
+Native-speaker graduate students and early-career academics assisted and offered guidance on the translations.
+We closed the workshop by comparing the source poems and their retranslations into English to see what had been both gained and lost in the process.

-The workshop will be run by Ania Ready (OUP) and Kasia Szymanska (Oxford) with the assistance of the following language facilitators: Mariana Bonnouvrier (French), Claudio Russello (Italian), Yousif Qasmiyeh (Arabic) and Aoife Cantrill (Chinese).
+The workshop was run by Ania Ready (OUP) and Kasia Szymanska (Oxford) with the assistance of the following language facilitators: Mariana Bonnouvrier (French), Claudio Russello (Italian), Yousif Qasmiyeh (Arabic) and Aoife Cantrill (Chinese).

 Creative Translation in the Classroom